 When you become a student at Indiana University, you join an academic community internationally known for the excellence and diversity of its programs.
 With 1,000 degree programs, the university attracts students from all 50 states and around the world.
 The full-time faculty numbers more than 6,000 and includes members of many academic societies such as the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Sciences.

 Indiana University was founded at Bloomington in 1820 and is one of the oldest and largest institutions of higher education in the Midwest.
 It serves nearly 120,000 students on eight campuses.
 The residential campus at Bloomington and the urban center at Indianapolis form the core of the university.
 Campuses in Gary, Fort Wayne, Kokomo, New Albany, Richmond, and South Bend join Bloomington and Indianapolis in bringing an education of high quality within reach of all of Indiana’s citizens.

 The IU Northwest resident faculty numbers 172 men and women.
 They are assisted in their teaching responsibilities by associate faculty drawn from neighboring academic institutions, area businesses, local government, and not-for-profit agencies.

 All resident faculty at IU Northwest have academic appointments from Indiana University.
 Their conditions of employment, rank, salary, fringe benefits, teaching and research expectations, and promotion are the same as their colleagues in respective departments at all Indiana University campuses.

-The faculty of IU Northwest has its own organization, based upon a constitution written from principles embodied in the Indiana University Academic Handbook.
+The faculty of IU Northwest has its own faculty governance body, based upon a constitution written from principles embodied in the Indiana University Academic Handbook.
 Committees established by this faculty organization guide the conduct of the academic program at IU Northwest in a tradition that encourages individual faculty members to recommend policy in all areas affecting their interests and those of their students.

 The student body at IU Northwest numbers more than 5800 persons working toward certificates and associate, bachelor's, and master's degrees.
 Of that number, more than 360 are enrolled in graduate studies.